adamsilver/adamsilver.io-jekyll/_posts/2014-10-01-the-boring-front-end-developer.md

 ## Preprocessors

-When given the choice to add a preprocessor (e.g. LESS, SASS, CoffeeScript etc) to the technology stack, the BFED will ask two questions: 1) Will new developers need to learn another altered language beyond the language of the web (i.e. HTML, CSS, JS) and 2) Will debugging code be slower for it?
-If the answer to any of these questions is *yes* then the BFED will say *no* to preprocessors.
+When given the choice to add a preprocessor (e.g. LESS, SASS, CoffeeScript etc) to the technology stack, the BFED realises there is a deeper impact beyond just "writing less code". *Will developers need to learn a new language beyond the language of the web (i.e. HTML, CSS, JS)?
+Will debugging code be harder?* If the answer to any of these questions is *yes* then the BFED will say *no* to preprocessors.

 ## Browser support